Lent – Day 39 – Trust In The Lord, Have Faith In God

 “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”
 Hebrews 11:6

 Faith in Him means believing all that He has said.
-Trusting Him is acting on what we believe about Him and what He has said.
+Trusting Him is having confidence in the integrity of His promises.
+Faith then, is acting on what we believe about Him and what He has said.
 When we put our trust and faith in God, “mountains” will move as we speak to them.
-Mountains of anything that stand between us and God’s intended, promised purpose and plan for our lives.
+Mountains of anything that stands between us and God’s intended, promised purpose and plan for our lives.
 Mountains, of sickness, of debt, of fear, or despair and hopelessness, of sin and failure, all these and any others will move when our words of faith rooted and grounded in the love of God are spoken with absolute trust in the One who spoke those words over us.
 [See Deuteronomy 28 1:14]

 “So Jesus answered and said to them, “Have faith in God.
 For assuredly, I say to you, whoever says to this mountain, “Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
 Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.
 Mark 11:22-24